john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Querying Data

-Pandas makes querying your data, much like you might in a databse, easy.
-Below is a basic introduction to query commands for querying data from a `pandas` dataframe.
+Pandas allows you to query a DataFrame, much like you might query a database.
+Below are some basic queries.

 #### Null Data